AryamanAgrawal/web-agent-test/README.md

 # Interpretation:

+- Aiming for a demo-able POC that can serve as the building block for a productionizable web agent to be deployed at scalein out application

 - Action-first web agent rather than an information-retrieval-first agent

 - Should be able to navigate relatively complex tasks: